DimitriGilbert/sshm0/readme.md

 A simple CLI ssh server manager.

-Prounouce "ssshhmeu" ([<https://copenhagensuborbitals.com/a-walkthrough-of-the-nexo-ii-rocket-part-i/](like in the nexö rocket from Copenhagen Suborbital)) or "ssshhmoo" (if you are more of an AvE fan ;))
+Prounouce "ssshhmeu" ( [like in the nexö rocket from Copenhagen Suborbital](https://copenhagensuborbitals.com/a-walkthrough-of-the-nexo-ii-rocket-part-i/) ) or "ssshhmoo" (if you are more of an AvE fan ;))

 ## TLDR